ScilifelabDataCentre/OrderPortal/README.md

 --------------

 Files such as agreements, specifications, images, etc, can be attached to an order or to a sample.
-Both users and facility staff should be allowed to do this.

 Links
 -----

+_Future feature_

 Links to other web pages can be set for orders and samples, allowing users to navigate to other relevant information systems.
 Both facility